 Applicants should contact a specific department or program to obtain information.
-Addresses for departments are in the program information section of the application.
+Addresses for departments are in the Program Information section of the application or listed on their individual websites.
 All supplemental materials must be submitted to the department to which the applicant applies.
 All materials become the property of the School of Graduate Studies and will not be returned.
-Questions should be addressed to the specific department or program.

 Application deadlines vary among departments and programs.
-Know the deadlines specified by the department to which you apply.
+Please be aware of the deadlines specified by the department to which you are applying.
 The following are given only as a general guideline:

 March 1 for fall semester enrollment and November 1 for spring semester enrollment if you are applying for both admission and financial aid consideration.
 Otherwise, you must apply 30 days prior to the proposed date of enrollment (90 days when applying from outside the U.S.).
-For definite deadlines, please check with the department to which you are applying.
+For definitive deadlines, please contact the department to which you are applying.

 Individual Department Admission Deadlines